Kirk and his crew are at deadly risk from an alien creature that feeds on the salt in a human body and can take on any form.

 Kirk investigates a series of grisly murders on a mining planet that are the work of a seemingly hostile alien creature.

-The Federation and the Klingon Empire teeter on the brink of war as Kirk investigates Organia, a humble planet inhabited by pacifists that is unwittingly caught in the middle.
+The Federation and the Klingon Empire teeter on the brink of war as Kirk investigates a humble planet caught in the middle - Organia, inhabited by pacifists

 Kirk and Spock encounter an alien named Lazarus who claims to be from an anti-matter universe.